Peshmerga

+The Peshmerga (پێشمەرگه) are the internal security forces of Kurdistan Region.
+According to the Constitution of Iraq, regional governments are responsible for "the establishment and organization of the internal security forces for the region such as police, security forces, and guards of the region".
+Other Kurdish security agencies include the Zêrevanî (gendarmerie), Asayish (security and counterterrorism service), and the Parastin u Zanyarî (intelligence agency).
+The Peshmerga's history dates back to the 18th century, when they began as a tribal paramilitary border guard under the Ottoman Turks and the Safavid Kurds.
+By the 19th century, they had evolved into a disciplined and well-trained guerrilla force.

-Formally, the Peshmerga are under the command of the Kurdistan Regional Government's Ministry of Peshmerga Affairs.
-In reality, the Peshmerga force itself is largely divided and controlled separately by the two regional political parties: Democratic Party of Kurdistan and the Patriotic Union of Kurdistan.
-Unifying and integrating the Peshmerga has been on the public agenda since 1992, but the forces remain divided due to factionalism which has proved to be a major stumbling block.
+Formally, the Peshmerga are under the command of the Ministry of Peshmerga Affairs (MoPA) of the Kurdistan Regional Government (KRG).
+In practice, however, the Peshmerga's structure is largely divided and controlled separately by the two Iraqi Kurdish political parties: the Democratic Party of Kurdistan (KDP) and the Patriotic Union of Kurdistan (PUK).
+Unifying and integrating the Peshmerga under the MoPA has been on the Kurdistan Region's public agenda since 1992, with significant progress under a 2022 U.S.-KRG Memorandum of Understanding (MoU) aiming for full unification by 2026, though challenges like partisanship and external threats persist.

-In 2003, during the Iraq War, Peshmerga played a key role in the mission to capture Saddam Hussein.
-In 2004, they captured key al-Qaeda figure Hassan Ghul, who revealed the identity of Osama bin Laden's messenger, which eventually led to the killing of Osama bin Laden.
+Besides being the official name for the KRG's internal security forces, historically the word Peshmerga has also been used for a variety of Kurdish militas and armed groups.
+A few examples are the Peshmerga of the KDPI, PAK and Komala.

 Etymology

 The word "Peshmerga" can be translated to "to stand in front of death", and Valentine states it was first used by Qazi Muhammad in the short-lived Mahabad Republic (1946–47).
 The word is understandable to Persian speakers.
+Because, the name was also used to refer to an elite unit within the Sassanid Empire's military, specifically a sub-unit of the Pushtigban, called the Gyan-avspar.
+These warriors were renowned for their unwavering loyalty and bravery, often serving as the last line of defense for the Sassanid kings.

 History

-The Kurdish warrior tradition of rebellion has existed for thousands of years along with aspirations for independence, and early Kurdish warriors fought against the various Persian empires, the Ottoman Empire and the British Empire.
+The Kurdish warrior tradition of rebellion has existed for thousands of years along with aspirations for independence.
+Early Kurdish warriors fought with and against the various Persian empires, the Ottoman Empire and the British Empire.